Technical Analysis Options Crypto Ind Markets

 Strength Indicator

-A very basic inference of RSI is if it is above 50, it could be interpreted as a bullish signal since avg gain is more than the avg loss indicating continuation of existing uptrend.
+A very basic inference of Relative Strength Index is if it is above 50, it could be interpreted as a bullish signal since avg gain is more than the avg loss indicating continuation of existing uptrend.

 Additional Inferences